 More than year after the pandemic changed how professionals worked, the City of Brotherly Love is showing new signs of life.
-At the same time, though Philadelphia has slipped in the year-over-year rankings of national real estate services firm CBRE’s annual report on tech talent, steady growth is still happening in the market.
+At the same time, though Philadelphia has slipped in the year-over-year rankings of national real estate services firm CBRE’s annual Scoring Tech Talent Report, steady growth is still happening in the market.

 After being ranked #22 in last year’s CBRE report, Philly slipped four spots to #26 on the list of cities in the United States and Canada with the most tech talent growth for 2021 — but it’s still maintaining its slow-and-steady growth trajectory.

 - 4.2% or 112,740 of Philly’s jobs are in tech, a boost from last year’s 3.9%

 - The city has seen a 9.3% increase in local tech jobs since 2015